Inland Rail – Calvert to Kagaru - Frequently asked questions

 - Steve Clark – Managing Director, Water Technology

 - Martin Giles – Senior Principal, BMT.

-The panel’s focus is investigating whether national and state guidelines, as well as industry best practice, have been applied by ARTC to modelling techniques and outputs to create the existing flood models.
-The panel will assess four core areas:
+The panel’s focus was investigating whether national and state guidelines, as well as industry best practice, were applied by ARTC to modelling techniques and outputs to create the existing flood models.
+The panel assessed four core areas:

-The panel will also investigate the design of waterway structures in relation to the Inland Rail in a floodplain environment in Queensland.
+The panel investigated the design of waterway structures in relation to the Inland Rail in a floodplain environment in Queensland.

-Managing the work of the panel is the responsibility of the Australian Government and Queensland Department of Transport and Main Roads.
-The panel reports to a Joint Working Group comprising of officers from the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and Queensland Department of Transport and Main Roads.
-All panel advice, recommendations and deliverables will be reported to the Joint Working Group.
+Managing the work of the panel was the responsibility of the Australian Government and Queensland Department of Transport and Main Roads.
+The panel reported to a Joint Working Group comprising of officers from the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and Queensland Department of Transport and Main Roads.
+All panel advice, recommendations and deliverables were reported to the Joint Working Group.

 More details on the panel scope of investigation, and deliverables.

 On 7 October 2022, the flood panel released their final report and recommendations.

 The final flood report concludes that the flood models developed by ARTC are fit for purpose, in accordance with national guidelines and industry best practice, and account for the impacts of the reference designs.
 The report recommends ARTC undertake further actions during both the revised draft EIS and detailed design stages and for a suitably qualified practitioner to review the design against the flood impact objectives and actions at key design stages.